krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 At Made On YouTube in September, we announced new tools that make it easier to create engaging content.
 Dream Screen is an experimental feature that allows creators to add AI-generated video or image backgrounds to Shorts.
 And YouTube Create is a new mobile app with a suite of production tools for editing Shorts, longer videos or both.

-Next, Google Cloud.
+# Next, Google Cloud

 We see continued growth, with Q3 revenue of $8.4 billion, up 22%.

 Today, more than 60% of the world’s thousand-largest companies are Google Cloud customers.
 At Cloud Next, we showcased amazing innovations across our entire portfolio of Infrastructure, Data and AI, Workspace Collaboration, and Cybersecurity solutions.